versluis/shoosh-jetpack/README.md

 # Shoosh, Jetpack!

-A WordPress plugin to suppress those annoying JetPack Upsell Nag messages in the admin interface.
+A WordPress plugin to suppress those annoying JetPack Upsell Nag messages.

 Once activated, there are no more calls to "pay for backup" or any such services at the top of your admin interface.

 The plugin has no settings.